-A compound which, when disolved in water gives a pH of less than 7.0 or donates a hydrogen ion.
+A compound which, when dissolved in water gives a pH of less than 7.0 or donates a hydrogen ion.

-(of synthetic resins and textile fibers) made from polymers of acrylic acid or acrylates.
+Made from polymers of acrylic acid or acrylates.
+(Synthetic resins and textile fibers)

 An integrated or separate device which measures rate which air passes along its sensor; often features an audible alarm which sounds when air velocity is less than the minimum setpoint or greater than the maximum setpoint

 An instrument for measuring the speed of the wind, or of any current of gas.